 - Identify the type of retirement plans you and your spouse have, and who the named beneficiaries are.

-- Ask your attorney with our firm if the retirement plan will need to be “joined” to the divorce proceedings through a special court order known as a qualified domestic relations order.
+- Ruben Family Law Resolution Services if the retirement plan will need to be “joined” to the divorce proceedings through a special court order known as a qualified domestic relations order.

 - If you are an officer in the armed forces, ask about additional steps you may need to take to divide your military pension.

 - If both you and your spouse have plans of approximately equal worth, consider agreeing to give up your share in each other’s retirement plan or to give up your share in their plan in exchange for receiving other community property assets.